Tiny droplets allow bacteria to survive daytime dryness on leaves

-Microscopic droplets on the surface of leaves give refuge to bacteria that otherwise may not survive during the dry daytime, according to a new study published today in eLife.
+(Jerusalem, October 15, 2019)-- Microscopic droplets on the surface of leaves give refuge to bacteria that otherwise may not survive during the dry daytime, according to a new study by a research team at the Hebrew University of Jerusalem.

 The surface of an average plant leaf is teeming with about 10 million microbes - a population comparable to that of large cities - that contribute to the health and day-to-day functioning of the plant.
 Scientists have long wondered how bacteria are able to survive as daytime temperatures and sunlight dry off leaf surfaces.